 After you have finished the main part of the beanie sl st into the back loop of the next stitch in the row directly below the current one and fasten off. (see picture)

 Fasten off yarn leaving a good 12-15″ yarn tail.
 Attach the tail of yarn to the sewing needle.
 Weave in and out through the last row of stitches.

 Pull tightly to close!
 Turn hat inside out to fasten off and secure the loose yarn ends.
 I tend to use this technique a lot to finish hats like my Williams Beanie.
 It becomes quite easy after doing it over and over.

 Now just finish up this easy crochet beanie by weaving in all yarn ends throughout the hat!

 That’s it!
 The sweet crochet beanie is now finished!
 You can add an optional pom or faux fur topper to your hat!
 If you’d like to do that you can use the Clover Pom Maker for an easy solution!

 I hope you enjoyed this design!
 If you liked this easy beanie pattern follow along with me on Facebook, Instagram or Pinterest (where I pin daily!).
 If you prefer video tutorials you can also find me over on YouTube!

-If you are looking for other crochet hats for beginners then click here to explore my free crochet hat patterns!
+If you are looking for other crochet hats for beginners then explore my free crochet beanie patterns archive